 - 1. Analysis of Series and Parallel circuits. - 2.
-Mesh and nodal analysis. - 3.
-Analysis of RL, RC and RLC circuits. - 4.
-Current locus diagram of RL and RC circuits. - 5.
-Analysis of Series and Parallel resonance. - 6.
-Measurement of active and reactive power in three phase circuits. - 7.
+Mesh and Nodal analysis. - 3.
+Phasor analysis of RL, RC and RLC circuits. - 4.
+Current locus of RL and RC circuits. - 5.
+Series and Parallel resonance. - 6.
+Measurement of active and reactive power in a single phase circuit. - 7.
 Verification of Superposition and Reciprocity theorems. - 8.
 Verification of Thevenin's and Norton's theorem. - 9.
-Verification of Maximum Power transfer theorem for DC & AC excitations. - 10.
-Determination of self and mutual inductance and coefficient of coupling. - 11.
-Design and analysis of Low pass filter. - 12.
-Design and analysis of High pass filter.
+Verification of Maximum Power transfer theorem for DC and AC excitations. - 10.
+Transient response of RL, RC and RLC circuits. - 11.
+Determination of Open circuit and Short circuit parameters in isolated and interconnected networks. - 12.
+Determination of ABCD and Hybrid parameters in isolated and interconnected networks.

-REFERENCE BOOKS/ LAB MANUALS:
+REFERENCE BOOKS / LAB MANUALS:

 - 1. P. S. Dhogal, Basic Practicals in Electrical Engineering, Standard Publishers, 2004. - 2.
-Yannis Tsividis, A First Lab in Circuits and Electronics, Wiley, 1stedition, 2001.
+YannisTsividis, A First Lab in Circuits and Electronics, Wiley, 1st edition, 2001.